Money & Pricing

 Your selected excess has a direct relationship with premium — choosing a $1,000 excess instead of a $250 excess can reduce your premium by 15–25%.
 The cover level chosen (basic vs comprehensive) and policy term (annual vs 3-year prepaid) also affect pricing.
 Multi-year prepaid policies often provide better per-year pricing than rolling annual premiums.

-Comparing multiple MBI providers is the most effective way to ensure you're getting fair value.
-The MBI market in New Zealand is not perfectly competitive — dealers typically present one or two products, creating no comparison pressure.
-Using an independent broker who works across multiple providers gives you the comparison advantage without requiring you to research multiple companies independently.
+Comparing multiple breakdown insurance providers is the most effective way to ensure you're getting fair value.
+The MBI market in New Zealand is not perfectly competitive — dealers typically present one or two products with no comparison pressure, and dealer margin on MBI products can be 20–40% above the underlying product cost.
+Using a comparison service gives you side-by-side visibility across providers without having to research each company separately.

 Also consider whether you actually need the most comprehensive cover available.
-For a $8,000 vehicle, premium comprehensive MBI may not be economical — a policy covering engine, transmission, and electrical basics may represent better value.
+For an $8,000 vehicle, premium comprehensive breakdown insurance may not be economical — a policy covering engine, transmission, and electrical basics may represent better value.
 For a $40,000 vehicle, comprehensive cover is almost always worthwhile.
+AA members can also access a 10% discount on AA Mechanical Care products specifically.

 Disclaimer